 Hear us out.
 The human brain is hardwired to ingest images 60,000 times faster than text, accounting for 90 percent of the information we process every day being visual.
 These numbers make a convincing case as to why a picture deserves a little more credit than just a thousand words.

 But we didn’t dig up a century-old proverb to nitpick on its statistical shortcomings.
-Instead, we wanted to highlight how the sentiment behind the phrase has never been more apropos for marketers who are left to stay afloat in an expanding sea of raw data every passing day.
+Instead, we wanted to highlight how the sentiment behind the phrase has never been more apropos for marketers who are left to stay afloat in an expanding sea of complex data every passing day.

 Clive Humby was onto something when he proposed data as the new oil to his fellow c-suite executives at the 2006 Association of National Advertisers (ANA) Master of Marketing summit.
 A decade and a half later, his prediction came to fruition as data completely superseded introspection and guesswork as a bottom line for marketing success.